MarvinCai/presto/docs/src/main/sphinx/connector/pulsar.rst

 ``pulsar.managed-ledger-offload-max-threads``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Maximum number of thread pool threads for ledger offloading.
+Maximum number of thread pool threads for ledger offloader.
 Default is 2.

 ``pulsar.managed-ledger-offload-driver``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^